 Affiliate links are used in this post.
 For more about affiliate links, check my “about” page.
 In short, affiliate links are links to products that I discuss and want to share with you.
 By clicking on a link and purchasing a product through that link, I may receive a small commission, but it will be at NO extra cost to you!

-One of the first steps in starting a blog (after deciding to start a blog) is choosing your hosting service.
+One of the first steps in starting a blog (after deciding to start a blog) is choosing your web host, or hosting service.

 I know from experience that when you’re first starting a blog, you fear that you may make a mistake.
 You fear you’ll make a mistake when choosing your web host, your domain name, and your theme.
 You fear every single decision you make (most likely, because of the money part of it.
 ‘Cause if you’re going to pay for it, you want it to be the best, am I right?).